GucciPradasPoE/poe-filters/README.md

 Put both in Documents > My Games > Path of Exile

-Alternatively you can also follow LeagueStartWitchColdDoT on my public filters list https://www.pathofexile.com/account/view-profile/GucciPradas/item-filters
+Alternatively you can also follow LeagueStartWitchColdDoT on my public filters list https://www.pathofexile.com/account/view-profile/GucciPradas/item-filters .
+You still need to download the sounds folder from here even if you follow on the pathofexile website

 Check back before league start for potential updates